toko-bifrost/ms-teams-deploy-card/README.md

 2. Install JS dependencies via `yarn install` or `npm install`.
 3. Before pushing you changes, execute `yarn ncc` to create a build on `dist`.
 4. Do not remove the `dist` repository.
 Ever.
+5. Check the Actions tab for the errors if there are any.